temporalio/documentation/docs-src/references/web-ui-server-env-vars.md

 ## `TEMPORAL_AUTH_CALLBACK_URL`

-The callback URL used by authentication or authorization methods.
+The callback URL used by Temporal for authentication and authorization.

 //story
 //relations